Hoffalypse/Flawless-Text-Editor-PWA/README.md

 https://flawless-text-editor-pwa.herokuapp.com/

 ## Usage
 Upon reaching the site you will see the text editor page.
-All data that is input into the page will be saved to the client when you leave.
+All data that is input into the page will be saved to the client when the user leaves.
 The manifest is built upon starting.
-User can open dev tools and see that as information is added to the scrren it is saved locally into the IndexedDB instantly.
+User can open dev tools and see that as information is added to the screen it is saved locally into the IndexedDB instantly.To view the IndexedDB open inspect on the browser and go to the applications tab.
+User can also find the manifest and installed service worker from there.

 <p align ="center">
 <img src = "./Assets/jate-screen.jpg" alt = "homepage">